GenericMappingTools/pygmt/README.rst

 **TODO**: We're still thinking of the best way to call ``gmt.psconvert`` first to generate a high-quality PDF and right after call ``gmt.show()`` for an inline preview.
+The issue is that ``psconvert`` deletes the temporary Postscript file that was being constructed on the background, this calling it a second time through ``gmt.show()`` would not work.
 Any suggestions are welcome!

 Package organization